akashest41/kagome_lattice_solver/README.md

 # kagome_lattice_solver

-Python modules of classical and VQE-based algorithms for solving the antiferromagnetic Heisenberg model on finite Kagome lattice clusters.
+Python modules of classical and VQE-based algorithms for solving the antiferromagnetic Heisenberg model on finite Kagome lattice clusters using lower bound estimations.

 ## Instructions